 There are three great bits of news for anyone planning to visit Kuala Lumpur (or indeed Singapore, which is only 185 miles away, airport to airport):

-1. Malaysia Airlines is flying these out of Heathrow:
+1. Malaysia Airlines is flying the A380 out of Heathrow (above)

 with the London route being the first to receive the A380.
 This page shows the very impressive First Class and business class product available, which looks like it could be better than the BA offering.